How to Choose the Right Types of Bangs for Your Face Shape

-Keep it light with wispy and layered bangs.
+Keep it light with layered wispy bangs.
 This type of bangs makes for a great “off-duty” look and doesn’t require much maintenance.
 Just make sure that the length slightly overlaps with your brows and eyes and give it a tousle every once in a while using your hands.

 3. Tapered Bangs

 Tapered bangs have longer sides that gradually go shorter.
 You can wear this fringe together with a messy bun or top knot and create a messy-chic look.